Skip to main content

 8. The relative job size of each post, as objectively assessed through job evaluation or otherwise.

 4.4.
-Changes to the establishment are approved by the Cabinet Member for HR and Corporate Affairs.
+Changes to the establishment are approved by the Cabinet Member for Customer Service, Communications and Corporate Affairs.
 The establishment of Chief Officer and Deputy Chief Officer posts are subject to approval by the Employment Panel (or Cabinet when linked to an organisational structure change).

 4.5.
 The establishment of posts with salary levels at £100K or greater are ultimately subject to approval by full Council in accordance with the Localism Act (2011).
 This requirement only applies to new positions established and not to the filling of existing roles on the Council’s establishment.